 Established in 2011 with the Canadian Association of Physicists Foundation (CAPF), this program pays tribute to Boris P. Stoicheff, an internationally renowned laser spectroscopist and former President of the OSA (1976) and CAP (1983-84).

-This scholarship is awarded to an undergraduate or graduate student who has demonstrated both research excellence and significant service the society or the physics community.
+This scholarship is awarded to a graduate student who has demonstrated both research excellence and significant service the society or the physics community.
 The scholarship rotates annually between the Optica Foundation (odd years) and CAP Foundation (even years).

 Submit a paper to FiO+LS and opt into the competition.
 Learn more on the conference website.